Refusal to Consent to Testing

 Attorney for DUI Refusal Cases in Salt Lake City, Utah

-If you were arrested for DUI and the officer alleged that you refused to submit to a chemical test of your breath, blood or urine, then contact an experienced drunk driving defense attorney at Brown, Bradshaw & Moffat, LLP.
+If you were arrested for driving under the influence (DUI) and the officer alleged that you refused to submit to a chemical test of your breath, blood or urine, then contact an experienced drunk driving defense attorney at Brown, Bradshaw & Moffat, LLP.

 Let us put our experience to work for you.
 Call (801) 532-5297 today for a free consultation to discuss your case.

-Utah's Implied Consent Statute
+- Utah's Implied Consent Statute

 (i) has been placed under arrest;